mxagar/tool_guides/c++/accelerated_computer_science_coursera/01_OOP/README.md

 The direction of the arrow `<->` is decided depending on the size of the top cube on each pair of stacks, but the sequence `[[0,1],[0,2],[1,2]]` is constant.

+Hence, **we have done the first steps of the solution manually and have identified by induction a pattern.**

 We program then, the code in `cpp-tower-solution/`, summarized like this:

 ```c++